 Budget Detail and Budget Narrative (13 points total).
-Proposed project costs for services, activities, and other items will be assessed to determine how realistic they are, and the extent to which they have been allocated in a cost-efficient yet effective manner (8 points).
-The Budget Narrative should include a line-by-line list of all budgeted items, with all costs accurately calculated and explained (5 points).
+Proposed project costs for services, activities, and other items will be assessed to determine how realistic they are, and the extent to which they have been allocated in a cost-efficient yet effective manner.
+(8 points).
+The Budget Narrative should include all budgeted items listed in the Budget line by line, with all costs accurately calculated and explained.
+(5 points).